kbogatyrev/ZalWeb/README.md

-Build the NodeJS server using Visual Studio 2022 (C++ core) and Visual Studio Code (NodeJS add-on and JavaScript components)
+Build the NodeJS server for Linux using Visual Studio 2022 (C++ core) and Visual Studio Code (NodeJS add-on and JavaScript components) to build a Linux binary.
+I prefer using Visual Studio 2022 to build the core C++ library and VSC for the NodeJS add-on.

-1. Build the core component (Visual Studio 2022 on Windows)
+1. Build the core component on a Windows 10/11 platform with WSL targeting Linux
--- Clone the Zal-Code repo from the GitHub: https://github.com/kbogatyrev/Zal-Core targeting a standard Windows folder
+-- Clone the Zal-Code repo from the GitHub: https://github.com/kbogatyrev/Zal-Core into a Windows folder
 -- Open the Zal-Core directory as a CMake project
 -- Select "WSL:Ubuntu-..." connection as the target system and "Linux Debug" or "Linux Release" as the current configuration
 -- Build the Linux Binary